Who are we?

 We do not use external lead generation agencies.

 In some situations we may update our supporters, clients and volunteers personal information using other agencies; for example, to check if you are on the telephone preference service or fundraising preference service.

 In general terms we remove identifiable personal data from our records six years after the date of our last interaction.
 In most cases, this represents six years after the last financial transaction.
 There are a few exceptions to this rule.
 If a supporter has kindly left Facial Palsy UK a gift in their will we will maintain our records of that pledge indefinitely to carry out legacy administration and communicate effectively with the families of people leaving us a legacy.
+If you shared your personal story on our website you will have agreed to publicly share this information over an indefinite period.
+We will remove personal stories on request.
 If you contacted Facial Palsy UK for support and did not opt into receiving further communications, we will retain your records for six years after the date of your last communication.
 For those who opted into further marketing communications we will remove records where a communication has either not been received, responded to or opened after six years.

 Data Protection Rights

 Where Facial Palsy UK is using your personal information on the basis of your consent, you have the right to withdraw that consent at any time.
 You also have the right to ask Facial Palsy UK to stop using your personal information for direct marketing purposes.
 Simply contact our office team and they will amend your contact preferences.

 |Right to be informed||You have the right to be told how your personal information will be used.
 This policy document, and shorter summary statements used on our communications, are intended to be a clear and transparent description of how your data may be used.|